-- 1. Your Company Phone Extension (you can opt out if you prefer to use a direct number just let us know) is created within 24 hours of your email (and usually the same day) and you will know by an email from Grasshopper in your company email. - 2.
+- 1. Your Company Phone Extension (you can opt out if you prefer to use a direct number just let us know). - 2.
 CRM access.
 Once paperwork received by corporate your CRM access will be created, if not received within 48 hours of paperwork being signed please send us an email at Operations@11capitalfinance.com. - 3.
-Training portal access can take up to 48 hours after requesting, to request portal access, click the link at the top center of our page "IAP Portal Login" and follow the steps there as a New User, you will know it was done correctly when the system says you are waiting for Webmaster Approval.
+Training portal access can take up to 48 hours after requesting, to request portal access, click the link at the top center of our page "IAP Portal Login" and follow the steps there as

-- 4. Market Beam.
+- a New User, you will know it was done correctly when the system says you are waiting for Webmaster Approval. - 4.
+Market Beam.
 Be sure to set up your MarketBeam with all of your social media channels i.e. LinkedIn, Facebook, Twitter, etc. Part of the program is that we do your social media marketing weekly for you through this incredible technology tool.
 Let tech market for you! - 5.
 Personal landing page will be created.
 Web site takes 5-7 business days.
 Please send the following to Ultra@11capitalfinance.com